testit-tms/api-client-python/docs/ProjectsApi.md

     # Create an instance of the API class
     api_instance = projects_api.ProjectsApi(api_client)
     id = "id_example" # str | Project internal (UUID) or global (integer) identifier
-    is_deleted = None # bool, date, datetime, dict, float, int, list, str, none_type |  (optional) if omitted the server will use the default value of NotDeleted
+    is_deleted = None # DeletionState |  (optional) if omitted the server will use the default value of NotDeleted

     # example passing only required values which don't have defaults set
     try: